American Board of Medical Specialties: Maintenance of certification

-Once Board Certified, physicians maintain their medical specialty expertise by participating in a robust continuous professional development program called the ABMS Program for MOC.
-The MOC program provides physicians a structured approach for enhancing patient care and improving patient outcomes through focused assessment and improvement activities.
+Once Board Certified, physicians maintain their medical specialty skills by participating in a continuous professional development program called the ABMS Program for MOC.
+The MOC program provides physicians an approach for enhancing patient care and improving patient outcomes through assessment and improvement activities.

 The ABMS Program for MOC involves ongoing measurement of six core competencies defined by ABMS and ACGME: